Dynamic Dataset Expansion

 You can eliminate performance degradation caused by long searches for empty locations.
 You may never need to shut down your application to increase the capacity of a master dataset.

-By providing a large primary area, you minimize the likelihood of synonyms and (with the exception of serial reads and backups) maximize performance.
+By providing a large primary area, you minimize synonyms and (with the exception of serial reads) maximize performance.

 By providing a small primary area you maximize synonyms and minimize performance.

-If you specify MDX for a master, stipulate a modest increment just in case you have underestimated your needs (and solely to protect against search-time performance degradation).
+If you specify DDX for a master, stipulate a modest increment just in case you have underestimated your needs (and solely to protect against search time performance degradation).

 The primary address calculation for integer (i.e., non-hashing) keys is predictable and such keys should never be used unless you know exactly what you're doing.
-See my paper, The Use and Abuse of Non-hashing Keys, in Adager's web site:
+(See my paper, The Use and Abuse of Non-hashing Keys in Adager's web site, at URL http://www.adager.com/TechnicalPapers.html)

-Jumbo datasets (i.e., exceeding 4 gigabytes in size) cannot be enabled for dynamic expansion.
+Jumbo datasets (i.e., exceeding 4 gigabytes in size) cannot be DDXed.
+This may change in the future.

-If your increments are too small and expansion occurs frequently, your disc space becomes fragmented over time.
+If your increments are too small and expansion occurs frequently, over time your disk space becomes fragmented.

-If your increments are unnecessarily large, at expansion time the disc Space Manager may not be able to allocate the requested disc space.
+If your increments are unnecessarily large, at expansion time the Disk Space Manager may not be able to allocate the requested disk space.

-To avoid these last two problems, continue to monitor and anticipate your system-wide disc space needs.
+To avoid these last two problems, continue to monitor and anticipate your system-wide disk space needs.

-When you specify dynamic capacity expansion, don't request an unnecessarily large increment.
+At DDX enabling time, don't specify an unnecessarily large increment.
 A smaller increment has a better chance of being available at expansion time.

 Epilogue

-The purpose of this paper was not to provide you with hard-and-fast rules on the use of DDX/MDX but rather to provide you with a basic understanding of how dynamic dataset expansion works and why you might want to use it so that you can make informed decisions when applying the concept to your databases.
+The purpose of this paper was not to provide you with hard and fast rules on the use of DDX but rather to provide you with a basic understanding of how DDX works and why you might want to use it so that you can make informed decisions when applying the concept to your databases.

-Fred White (Senior Research Scientist at Adager from 1981 until his retirement in 2001) and Jonathan Bale worked together at Hewlett-Packard as leaders of the original IMAGE/3000 development team.
+Fred White (Senior Research Scientist at Adager since 1981) and Jonathan Bale (current Manager of Database Research & Development at Hewlett-Packard's Computer Systems Division) worked together as leaders of the original IMAGE/3000 development team.

 Back to Adager